theprimarybrain/theprimarybrain.github.io/_posts/2017-10-31-Halloween-Tips-For-Teachers.md

   credit: Laurin Brainard
   creditlink: ""
 ---
 Halloween falls on a Tuesday this year which means that we not only have to survive Halloween day, but also the THREE school days that follow.
 Here are a few quick teacher tips to help you not only survive, but **enjoy** one of our student’s favorite days of the year.
+[Click here to save this post](https://pin.it/KQXj9VJ) to your favorite Pinterest board to read again!

 ### 1. Choose a Comfortable Costume
 You will be wearing this costume *all day long* while still being expected to perform your teacher duties, so save the itchy wig and high heels for trick or treating. #dontbecrazy This year I dressed up as a blue crayon and it was the best costume ever!
 I got to wear my soft black leggings with boots and a comfortable shirt. #bestcostumeever